RIBU: a Malay word meaning ‘thousand’. As in, a picture is worth a thousand words. Satu gambar beribu makna.

-I’ve always been interested, both as a creator and reader of comics, in how art functions as a narrative device, simultaneously in tandem and separate from the text (i.e dialogue, plot), and how choices in regards to panelling, colour, and motif usage can influence a reader’s experience and interpretation of story.
+I’ve always been interested, both as a creator and reader of comics, in visual art as a function for narrative device, simultaneously in tandem and separate from the text (i.e dialogue, plot), and how choices in regards to panelling, colour, and motif usage can influence a reader’s experience and interpretation of story.

 Art in comics is unique in the literary world because of its ability to create a sense of time and motion in situ.
 It establishes a new layer of storytelling right above the structure of text, which most interestingly, can function independently of all text, allowing people of all classes, cultures, backgrounds, reading competencies - even the hard-of-hearing - to read stories without the barrier of language.

-There isn’t a blog currently that discusses artwork in comics, in the style of literary analysis.
+There isn’t a blog currently dissecting comics art in the style of literary analysis, written by a working cartoonist.
 So I made one.
-Besides being a kind-of review blog, it is also an educational tool, teaching comics creators and readers how to read and utilise the visual language of comics and improve the reading experience.
+Besides being a kind-of review blog, RIBU is also an educational proof-of-concept for a future guidebook, teaching comics creators and readers how to read and utilise the visual language of comics and enhance the reading experience.
 It also interviews comics artists about their perspectives on visual storytelling.